 We engage with the ATO in a cooperative manner, including by explaining our business operations and practices.
-We seek to resolve any disagreements with the ATO through transparent engagement.
+We seek to ensure that we are compliant with all applicable tax laws through transparent engagement with the ATO.

 Approach to tax reform